You Might Not Have to Pay CDS Debt Collectors!

 Is all this information starting to feel overwhelming?
 Don’t panic!
-I’ve put together a 4 question debt calculator so you can quickly and easily find the best solution for you.
-If you’re eligible for the new government scheme, you could write off up to 85% of your debt!
-Answer the four questions now.
+I’ve put together a 4 question calculator so you can quickly and easily find the best debt solution for you.

 Follow my ‘prove it’ guide with letter templates and get them to prove that you owe the money.

-CDS Debt Collectors and the law
+CDS Debt Collectors and what the law tells us

 To make a complaint about CDS Debt Collectors, you can use this online complaint form.

 There are debt collectors who will go as far as to lie about who they are.
 They may say they are working as a separate company, when they are actually a part of the original credit company.
 They somehow believe that this will make it more likely that you pay up!